fbpx

 2 min read

-FAQ schema is specialized markup you can add to a webpage’s code that contains a list of questions and answers.
-Google then reads this markup and uses it to generate a rich snippet.
+FAQ schema is a specialized markup that can be incorporated into a webpage’s code, featuring a list of questions and corresponding answers.
+Google interprets this markup and leverages it to generate a rich snippet.

-The website owner is afraid that this indicates Google does not trust the content on their site.
+The website owner is concerned that this may suggest Google needs more confidence in the content hosted on their site.

 Mueller states: